andrewhwaller/rta-summer-seminar/slides.md

 #### The boundaries of the canon are determined by those in power, whether ecclesial or political.

 <!--
-* Canonicity is largely a function of power and hierarchy rather than a product of the text.
+* For extrinsic models, canonicity is largely a function of power and hierarchy rather than a product of the text.
 * This approach generally focuses on a description of the human political processes that produce the result that is the canon.
 * Intellectual history/political history, rather than a theological treatment.
 -->